ishakmohmed/Money-Master/README.md

-Manage your income and expenses efforlessly, thanks to Money Master presented to you with stunning visuals, which are simplistic, yet very appealing and modern.
+Manage your income and expenses efforlessly, thanks to Money Master web app presented to you with stunning visuals, which are simplistic, yet very appealing and modern.

 [1] See Live Version Immediately: http://moneymaster123.herokuapp.com/